grab/engineering-blog/_posts/2016-08-26-why-test-the-design-with-only-5-users.md

 <div class="post-image-section">
   <img alt="Number of Users" src="/img/why-test-design/number-of-users.gif">
-  <small>Nielsen's hypothesis on return value of sample size</small>
+  <small class="post-image-caption">Nielsen's hypothesis on return value of sample size</small>
 </div>

 #### When can we test with 5 users?

-- The research methodology is usability testing only that is qualitative in nature.
+- The research methodology is usability testing only that is **qualitative** in nature.
 - Testing flows, interactions and visuals of the same set of features. (not 2 different apps)

 #### When can we not test with just 5 users?